Questions from Students

 Question and Answer Sessions

 Sometimes a student, eg from PhysSoc, may approach the module leader on behalf of other students and present a list of questions they want to go over.
-In such cases, it may be appropriate to organise a session in a lecture room to go through the topics raised.
+In such cases, it may be appropriate to organise a session in a lecture room or online to go through the topics raised.
 Staff are not obliged to do this but, if they do, they should:

 - Ensure that all students registered for the module are made aware of the session beforehand;

 - Aim to have the session recorded.
 Even though the majority of students should be free, a minority of students may have other commitments, such as language examinations in week 3 of term 3 or an interview, and may not be able to attend;